Legal structures for businesses - an overview

 The liability of each member is limited to the amount unpaid on their shares.

-Members are not responsible for the company's debts unless they have given guarantees - eg when taking out a bank loan.
+Members are not liable for the company's debts.
+They are only liable if they have given guarantees, such as for a bank loan.